carlotatrx/dataprep/readme.md

 We already had temperature from `PALAEO-RA_IMPROVE_Milan_17630101-18621231_ta`, which is the same as the third column of the raw file, and now I add pressure.

-`🔴 To ask for: `The pressure is from from Stefan's `1807raw_andmore/Final_Series_Improve/milan/`.
-No details about station location or data collection.
-Same as temperature (available from Peter)?

 ### Padova

 Ja teníem pressure i temperature fins a 1809, ara s'ha d'allargar i per no tenir 2 series de la mateixa station les concatenejo i en faig una de sola, que la utilitzaré per reemplaçar la de la carpeta USB stick Peter.